falb18/LCDSim-v2/README.md

 The purpose of this project is to update the library so it uses SDL2, since the previous version of this library uses SDL v1.2, which is deprecated.

-LCDSim is a library, written in **C**, which allows you to simulate a HD44780 LCD 16x2 display on your computer.
+LCDSim is a library, written in **C**, which allows you to simulate a HD44780 LCD 16x2 or 20x4 display on your computer.
-The LCD display is capable of showing text thanks to the use of the SDL and SDL-image libraries.

 <img src="./docs/imgs/lcdsim-v2-screenshot.png" width="" height="">